 Means "friend of the mountain", from the German freund, freud

 From the Swedish word frisk

 "healthy", which was derived from the Middle Low German word vrisch

 "fresh, young, frisky" and was one of the names handed out to avoid confusion in the army.

 From Old English and Old High German, a nickname for a person who had a cold personality or a white beard.

 Root is from the Old English word frig

-Meaning "fortunate" or can mean "one who is from the Fukui prefecture".
+Means "fortunate" or can denote one who is from the Fukui prefecture in Japan.

 From the name of an Italian region of the northeast Friuli